Arbol-Project/dcdf/ROADMAP.md

       point in the time series raster with logical (integer) coordinates (x, y, z), this provides enough data to (longitude, latitude, date/time).

+      GeoTIFF has already solved this problem, so worth looking at (stealing) their solution for mapping geographic coordinates to logical coordinates, using projections, etc...

       This mapping will need to be the same for all data in this span.
 If, in the data source, this mapping changes over time, then any time when it changes a new span will need to be started.

       Because this is stored in an IPLD based datastore, identical maps that are used across many spans will only be stored once.

     - Directory

       This is a file which will be encoded similarly to the K^2 Raster used in the low